-The Croydon Ranges Mini Blues is an introductory program brought to you by the Croydon Ranges Football Club in 2020.
+The Croydon Ranges Mini Blues was an introductory program brought to you by the Croydon Ranges Football Club in 2020.
 This program is tailored to teach the core skills of the game to young boys and girls in fun, inclusive, progressive steps and matches the fitness needs and capabilities for each age group.
 To find out more about Croydon Ranges Mini Blues programs, registration and upcoming sessions please contact us.

-Our juniors teams are forming for the 2021 season and everyone at the club is excited to see the Juniors back at the club.
-Teams across a range of different age groups will be offered training to prepare for entry into this year's league competitions.
+Everyone at the club is excited to see the Juniors back at CRFC.
+Teams across a range of different age groups are offered training to prepare for entry into this year's league competitions.
 Teams in Junior leagues aim to improve participation in the community, discipline and fitness.
 Our past association with the Victorian Churches Football League encourage appropriate behavior on and off the sporting field.
 Our club ethos aligns with these values, developing our young individuals to become leaders in the community.
 Please contact us to learn about the training sessions we are currently offering those entering the junior competitions.
 The club is also seeking individuals looking for leadership opportunities including coaching roles.
 Please contact us to express your interest.